EICTA, IIT Kanpur

 sentence = "Python is powerful"

-When you see a TypeError about mixing types, a correct conversion is almost always the fix.
+When you encounter a TypeError about mixing types, a type conversion is almost always the correct fix.

 Integer int No N/A N/A 25